Can You Skip These Pretreatment Steps? The Truth About Our 5-Step Routine!

 Can You Solely Use Protein Pads?

-For as much as I adore them, you can’t really use them by themselves.
+For as much as we adore them, you can’t really use them by themselves.
 They’re really great when used as part of a routine and will get a fair amount of makeup off of the eyelids and lashes, but they aren’t quite as effective at removing heavy makeup or breaking down oils etc. as you need them to be for eyelash extensions pretreatment.

 Can You Skip Protein Pads?